top of page

 SOURCE: U.S. Department of Education National Center for Education Statistics survey.

-but we don't all have a plan for how to address the costs.
+We all know college expenses are out of control, but we don't all have a plan for how to address the costs.

 Here is where financial plan comes in.